MatthewBonanni/Mallard/README.md

 - [kokkos](https://github.com/kokkos/kokkos)
 - [kokkos-kernels](https://github.com/kokkos/kokkos-kernels)

 Both of these are included in this repository as submodules.
-The instruction below include their manual installation.
+You may choose to use these in-tree submodules, or use an existing Kokkos and/or KokkosKernels installation.
 All other prerequisites will be installed automatically.

 ### Building